BORSCHT (Beet Soup) – AUTHENTIC POLISH RECIPE

 - Cut all vegetables into small pieces

-- Brown onion with 2 T avocado oil
+- Brown onion with 2 T olive oil

 - Add other vegetables and spices